-Washington Nationals outfielder Juan Soto is one of the best players in baseball and on pace for a Hall of Fame career.
-Amid uncertainty surrounding Nationals’ ownership, the NL MVP candidate is now being floated in MLB trade rumors.
+Washington Nationals outfielder Juan Soto is one of the best players in baseball and he is now available for trade after rejecting the latest contract offer from the club.

 - Juan Soto contract: $17.1 million salary (2022), arbitration-eligible 2023-’24

-Soto reportedly turned down a 13-year, $350 million contract extension this offseason.
-While it would have made him one of the highest paid MLB players, it also would have been a below-market deal.
-Furthermore, Soto is represented by agent Scott Boras and that means the star outfielder will likely test free agency when first eligible.
+Soto reportedly turned down a 15-year, $440 million contract offer this month.
+Not only would it have made Soto the highest paid MLB player, it reportedly included no deferred money.
+However, Soto is represented by agent Scott Boras and that means the star outfielder will likely test free agency when first eligible.
 With the Nationals not close to competing, a blockbuster deal is at least possible.

 Let’s examine four potential landing spots for a Juan Soto trade and what it might cost to acquire him.